Lightning-AI/pytorch-lightning/docs/source/extensions/accelerator.rst

     trainer = Trainer(accelerator=accelerator, devices=2)

-:doc:`Learn more about Strategies and how they interact with the Accelerator <../extensions/strategy>`.
+:doc:`Learn more about Strategies <../extensions/strategy>` and how they interact with the Accelerator.

 ----------